kushv818/embedded-onboarding/section-01/README.md

 }
 ```

 As you will come to realize in later sections, `goto` is basically an assembly instruction.
+Usage of `goto` is also discouraged.

 ```C
 int x = 1;